JHU-Delivery-Robot/Navigation/README.md

 ## Building

 Once you've got everything installed, you need to build and install some third-party dependencies.
-From inside this project's folder, run `./vcpkg/vcpkg install --triplet <vcpkg-triplet>` where `<vcpkg-triplet>` is the vcpkg triplet identifier for your platform.
+From *inside this project's folder*, run `<path to vcpkg install>/vcpkg install --triplet <vcpkg-triplet>` where `<vcpkg-triplet>` is the vcpkg triplet identifier for your platform.
 For Linux, you should use the `x64-linux` triplet, for Windows with MinGW gcc use `x64-mingw-static`, and for MacOS use `x64-osx`.
 This make take some time to complete, but only needs to be done during the first install, or when we update our vcpkg dependencies.

-Next, you need to create build directories for Meson.
-For example, to create a build configuration called `debug` with the default settings, run `meson setup debug`.
-To create a release configuration, run `meson setup release -Dbuildtype=release -Db_lto=true -Doptimization=2`. **NOTE**: In order to follow Meson to find our dependencies from vcpkg, _before running `meson setup`_ you must create an environment variable `CMAKE_PREFIX_PATH` and set it to `<navigation project>/vcpkg_installed/<triplet>` &mdash; make sure to use the full absolute path.
+Next, you will need to create build directories for Meson.
+First, you must create an environment variable `CMAKE_PREFIX_PATH` and set it to `<navigation project>/vcpkg_installed/<triplet>` &mdash; make sure to use the *full* absolute path.
+Then, to create a build configuration called `build` with the default settings, run `meson setup build`.
+If you want to create a release configuration, run `meson setup release -Dbuildtype=release -Db_lto=true -Doptimization=2`.
+For development purposes, you should use a default debug configuration.

-To generate gRPC code from a `.proto` file, run the following commands (in the project root directory):
+You will also need to generate gRPC stubs for both `development.proto` and `routing.proto`.
+To generate gRPC stubs from a `.proto` file, run the following commands (in the project root directory):
 ```
 ./vcpkg_installed/<triplet>/tools/protobuf/protoc.exe --proto_path="src/comms" --cpp_out="src/comms" <path to .proto>
 ./vcpkg_installed/<triplet>/tools/protobuf/protoc.exe --proto_path="src/comms" --grpc_out="src/comms" --plugin=protoc-gen-grpc="./vcpkg_installed/<triplet>/tools/grpc/grpc_cpp_plugin.exe" <path to .proto>